 Licenses and Certifications

-The types of securities and investment products that a financial representative is permitted to sell depends on the FINRA licenses that he or she holds.
-Most typical are the FINRA Series 6 and Series 7 General Securities Representative licenses.
+Most firms typically require the FINRA Series 6 and Series 7 General Securities Representative licenses.
 In addition to insurance policies, one holding a Series 6 license can sell certain packaged investment products such as variable annuities and mutual funds.

-Within a given firm, note that some financial representatives may be Series 6 holders while others are Series 7 qualified.
+Within a given firm, note that some financial representatives can be Series-6 holders while others are Series-7 qualified.
 Accordingly, despite having the same title, among these producers there can be great variation in the menu of financial products and services that they can offer to their clients, as well as in their levels of knowledge and expertise.

 Prevalence of the Title

-According to the websites Indeed.com and Glassdoor.com, the average salary for a "Financial Services Representative" is around $50,000.
+According to the websites "Indeed.com" and "Glassdoor.com", the average salary for a "Financial Services Representative" is around $50,000.
 Glassdoor's figures are derived from rather limited sets of self-reported data from users of that website, and thus, cannot be taken as either comprehensive or authoritative.

-Not surprisingly, on the recruiting sections of their websites, leading insurance companies generally tout the pay of their top financial representatives (for example, the top 10%, top 1,000 or top 100) while being silent about average overall compensation, or average earnings for those in their first few years of service.
+Not surprisingly, on the recruiting sections of their websites, leading insurance companies generally tout the pay of their top financial representatives (for example, the top 10 percent, top 1,000 or top 100) while being silent about average overall compensation, or average earnings for those in their first few years of service.